despresc/scriba-legacy/README.md

 # Scriba

 A new extensible markup language, together with an intermediate format and publishing tools suitable for new and historical documents.
-The emphasis is on scientific material.

 ## Syntax reference